“When my dad died, Christmas died, too.”

 Ray’s been to the brink more than once.

-Ray yet again tried to dull the pain and grief in a haze of alcoholism.
-The pain of not being by his Mum’s side when she died, the pain of losing contact with his son, of losing everyone close to him.
-It all became too much for Ray and he tried to take his own life.
+The pain of not being by his mum’s side when she died, losing contact with his son and everyone close to him, it all became too much for Ray and he tried to take his own life.

 That was a turning point for Ray.

 “If it wasn’t for Hutt St Centre, I’ll tell you straight out, I would not be sitting here.
-Even though there can be negativity all around, it’s such a good positive environment.”
+It’s such a good, positive environment.”

 This is why the services provided by your generosity are so vital.
 Each year in South Australia, almost 6,000 people seek help from agencies like Hutt St Centre.